 Cabinets and Countertops

 One mistake we made here was not getting a detailed layout.
-While they did provide us a visual of the kitchen it was nearly impossible to see the smaller details such as filler pieces.
+While they did provide us a visual of the kitchen, it was nearly impossible to see the more minor details, such as filler pieces.
 This resulted in rework for the contractors and ended up eating into any cost savings for purchasing the materials separately.

-At first I also regretted not going with higher end countertops such as granite.
-However, now that they are installed the countertops look really good.
-You can barely tell that they are a lower cost option.
+At first, I also regretted not going with higher-end countertops such as granite.
+However, now that they are installed, the countertops look good.
+You can barely tell that they are a lower-cost option.
 We’ll see how well they hold up over the years.

 Kitchen Remodel Cost: $4,900 ($2,700 for materials; $2,200 for labor)